-Students are graded during each program of study on a Pass/ Fail system based on completion of assigned work, and the instructors' evaluation of the quality of grooms (including standard grooming practices for each breed, and overall ability to follow directions).
-Instructors grade students on each area throughout the program.
-If a student fails, the instructor will demonstrate the correct procedure and give the student an opportunity to improve on another dog in a later class.
+Students are graded during each program of study on a Pass/ Fail basis by the instructor's evaluation of the quality of groom, ability to follow standard grooming practice for each breed, and overall ability to follow directions of instructor.
+The school maintains a certain amount of flexibility in its testing and evaluation of individual Students because the skills acquired are developed through hands-on repetition with the dog and/or cat.
+The instructor will grade a student on each area throughout the program.
+If the student fails, the instructor will demonstrate the correct procedure and give the student an opportunity to improve on another dog or cat in a later class.

-Both written and hands-on examinations are given during and at the completion of the program.
+Both written and hands-on examinations will be given during and at the completion of the program.
 The examinations are graded according to the following schedule:

-A - 90-100
+- A 90-100

-B - 80-89
+- B 80-89

+- C 70-79

+- D 60-69

-F - 59 or below
+- F 59 or below